 Fremantle's main beaches are perfect for swimming, relaxing, kite surfing, paddling and other leisure activities.
 They offer a range of facilities that can be accessed year-round and are utilised by locals and tourists alike.

 Leighton Beach is popular spot for swimming, kitesurfing and the northern side is dog-friendly.
 Nearby is a grassed area with electric barbecues, picnic tables, toilet facilities and a kiosk as well as cafes and restaurants.
 Port Beach is one of Perth's most visited and loved beaches with turquoise waters and brilliant white sands.
-Swim, snorkel, wind and kite surf, or just relax and take in the view to Rottnest Island.
+Swim, snorkel, wind and kite surf, or just relax and take in the view to Rottnest Island (Wadjemup).
 Enjoy takeaway food and drinks from the kiosk or a drink from the family friendly cafe and restaurant with views of the Indian Ocean.

 Bathers Beach is part of the historic Arthur Head Reserve which is also home to the Round House, Kidogo Art House and Manjaree Trail.
 This popular beach inner city beach, located between Fishing Boat Harbour and the Round House, is the perfect place to relax and swim with restaurants and cafés nearby – it even has a licensed alfresco beach area.

 South Beach has long been a popular recreation and tourist 'resort' famous for its crystal clear waters, grassed and shady areas, towering Norfolk Island Pine and Moreton Bay Fig trees.
 Only a 20 minute walk or 9 minutes bus ride the centre of Fremantle, there are free BBQ facilities, showers and a cafe